NCPontefract/MazeMaker/README.md

 The maze solver uses the A\* algorithm.

-The Java version can\'t solve the maze yet.
+The Java version can't solve the maze yet.